rges-pit/rges-pit.github.io/docs/_pages/data_challenge_aas_workshop.md

     * Microlensing open source software
     * Accessing data and creating data challenge submissions
 * Installing packages and other technical help
-* Using the Nexus with VSCode or Colab
+* Using the Nexus with VSCode

 ### [2.
 Single Lenses and Pipelines]({{ site.url }}{{ site.baseurl }}/data-challenge/aas-workshop/2-single-lenses/)